-Can I have something posted on the News and Upcoming Events calendar on the web and if so, how?
+Can I have something printed in FYI and if so, how?

-Announcements are posted on the calendar provided they are College-related.
-Contact the Marketing & Communications Department in the College Services Training Building or email kimberly.haschke@victoriacollege.edu.
+Announcements may be published in FYI provided they are College-related.
+Contact the Recruiting/Marketing Office, which is located in the Administration Building, or e-mail tsternadel@victoriacollege.edu.